dieffrei/visualforce-custom-lookup/README.md

 Type: `String`
 Required: `true`

 Define callback to onchange event.
-Its is a javascript function name.
+It is a javascript function name.

 # Usage